-To solve this problem, Space Communications and Navigation (SCaN) has been working to develop what many people are calling the "Space Internet" whose fluid operation is enabled by disruption tolerant network (DTN) technologies.
 Presently, when you think of the Internet you think of an information network that is always interconnected, or "always on" and has very few delays.
-By moving the internet to space, these truths become false, very quickly.
-Planets and satellites orbit, and they are not always aligned in such a fashion that data transmission can occur immediately.
-The ability to send and receive data is disrupted.
+Many of the Internet Protocols in fact assume this type of always-on, low-latency connectivity, and will not function, or function poorly, when those assumptions are violated.
+Unfortunately, the space communications environment prospers in these types of disruptions to communications.
+Planets and satellites orbit, but they are not always aligned so that data transmission can occur immediately.
+Therefore, the ability to send and receive data is disrupted.
 Information processing nodes, satellites or ground stations, need to be able to store the data that they receive until they are able to safely send it to the next node in the network.

 What are SCaN's Goals as they develop DTN?

 - Produce an internationally standardized and off-the-shelf family of interoperable DTN protocols that is ready for space mission use.